 First Stage: Complaint

-1. If you wish to make a complaint about any aspect of your experience of the undergraduate admissions procedure, or to appeal the admissions decision on the basis of procedural error or irregularity, please submit an Admissions Complaint Form as soon as possible to the Tutor for Admissions at the relevant college or Admissions Coordinator for Medicine and Biomedical Sciences.
+1. If you wish to make a complaint about any aspect of your experience of the undergraduate admissions procedure, or to appeal the admissions decision on the basis of procedural error or irregularity, please submit an Admissions Complaint Form with supporting evidence as soon as possible to the Tutor for Admissions at the relevant college or Admissions Coordinator for Medicine and Biomedical Sciences.
 The form must be submitted within 28 calendar days of (a) for complaints, when the matters you are complaining about occurred, or (b), for appeals, the date you were notified of the relevant admissions decision.

 2. Because of the 'college-blind' applications procedure operating for Medicine and Biomedical Sciences, a complaint related to either of those courses should be submitted to the Admissions Coordinator for the appropriate programme.

 3. An appeal against an admissions decision will not normally be upheld unless there has been a substantial procedural error or irregularity in the decision-making process.
 You are asked to specify in the Admissions Complaint Form what you believe the error or irregularity to have been.

 4. The Oxford colleges are committed to good practice in admissions and to ensuring that they adhere to the Common Framework for Undergraduate Admissions.
 The Tutor for Admissions or Admissions Coordinator will investigate the complaint with appropriate colleagues.